writethedocs/www/docs/guide/contributing.rst

 For example, ``/docs/documentarians.rst`` creates https://www.writethedocs.org/documentarians/.

 5. Review formatting guidelines for the Markup style the file uses.
 The example file above uses `reStructuredText (.rst) Markup`_.
-Other Markup styles include Markdown (.md) and AsciiDoc (.adoc).
+Other Markup styles for our guides include Markdown (.md).

 Update a guide in git
 ~~~~~~~~~~~~~~~~~~~~~~